 Munds Park - Forest Lakes is a very small town located in the state of Arizona.
 With a population of 3,494 people and just one neighborhood, Munds Park - Forest Lakes is the 96th largest community in Arizona.

-Munds Park - Forest Lakes is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Munds Park - Forest Lakes is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Munds Park - Forest Lakes is a town of professionals, service providers, and managers.
 There are especially a lot of people living in Munds Park - Forest Lakes who work in management occupations (15.86%), food service (11.05%), and sales jobs (10.22%).

 Of important note, Munds Park - Forest Lakes is also a town of artists.
 Munds Park - Forest Lakes has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Munds Park - Forest Lakes’s character.